Get the Help You Need From an Experienced New Jersey Power of Attorney Lawyer Who is an Elder Care Attorney

 What Benefits Does a Durable Power of Attorney Provide?

-A Durable Power of Attorney can avoid the need for a conservatorship or guardianship.
-A conservatorship or guardianship involves a court hearing in which one person (the “conservatee” or the “incapacitated person”) is found to be unable to handle his or her own affairs, and another person (the “conservator” or “guardian”) is appointed to handle their affairs.
-A conservatorship or guardianship can be an expensive process (in excess of $5,500), with ongoing court supervision and bonding required until the death of the incapacitated person.
+A Durable Power of Attorney (POA) can avoid the need for a conservatorship or guardianship.
+A conservatorship or guardianship involves a court proceeding in which a person (the “conservatee” or the “incapacitated person”) is found to be unable to handle his or her own affairs, and another person (the “conservator” or “guardian”) is appointed to handle their affairs.
+A conservatorship or guardianship can be an expensive process (in excess of $7,500), with ongoing court supervision and bonding required until the death of the incapacitated person.
 I discuss guardianships and conservatorships on this site (click here) to learn more about each subject.

-A properly drafted Durable Power of Attorney satisfies the need for “decision making” by having a person appointed to legally act while the giver of that authority still has capacity.
-No court proceeding is required.
-This document is one of the most important documents you can have.
+A properly drafted Durable Power of Attorney satisfies the need for “decision making” by having a person appointed to act with legal authority while the giver of that authority has what is known as legal capacity.
+No court proceeding or judicial involvement is required.
+A POA document is one of the most important documents you can have.

-A regular Power of Attorney is only valid for as long as the person signing the document giving another person legal decision making authority has the capacity to understand its significance and meaning.
+A non-durable Power of Attorney is valid only for as long as the person signing the document has the capacity to understand its significance and meaning.
 It is not intended to be durable, meaning it’s not effective “forever”, after the loss of competency.
-But you can choose to make your POA durable, meaning it continues should you become seriously disabled or incompetent.
-There are two types of a “Durable” Power of Attorney.
+But you can choose to make your POA durable, meaning it continues to have legal standing and recognition should you become seriously disabled or incompetent.
+There are two types of a “Durable” Powers of Attorney.
 These types are:

 (1) Effective immediately.
 This power is effective when signed and remains effective, even if the person becomes completely incapacitated.